criptic87/sporty-qa-assignment/docs/test_plan.md

 **Priority:** High

 **Risk Rationale:**
-Spec restricts betting to upcoming / pre-match events.
 During exploration I noticed past matches show up in the list when the date filter is cleared, and the app doesn't seem to stop you from picking odds on them.
 If that holds up at the API too, it's a serious bug because the outcome is already known.

 **Preconditions:**
 - Date filter is cleared